 Poverty creates visible and invisible, physical and psychological barriers between people.
 With that, there is the tacit knowledge and acceptance of who belongs where – or not.
-We ‘know’ our place and we stick to it.
+We are conditioned to ‘know’ our place and generally, we stick to it.

 For the past thirteen years Storehouse Belfast have been working across the city with people living in poverty.